wuqui/llms-and-open-science/pages/Coding Assistant.md

   </details>

   This is a powerful application of LLMs.
-It is especially useful for generating code for routine tasks such as generating a boilerplate skeleton for your code, data processing, visualizing etc. By judicious usage of LLMs, devlopers can increase their productivity significantly.
+It is especially useful for generating code for routine tasks such as generating a boilerplate skeleton for your code, data processing, visualizing etc. By judicious usage of LLMs, developers can increase their productivity significantly.

   <details>
   <summary>Data Processing Example</summary>